Vice Chair

 Kevin has worked in the education field for two decades and is currently a professor of management at George Mason University.
-Kevin’s wife is also an educator and teacher with Fairfax City Public Schools.
+Kevin’s wife, Alison, is also an educator and teacher with Fairfax City Public Schools.
 Their two daughters are also dedicated to FACETS’ mission and you can often find them volunteering and fundraising on FACETS’ behalf.

 Treasurer